reginalrinchere/Fire-Bolt-Motors/README.md

 - When a Territory Owner changes, update ownership for all related Accounts accordingly.

 ### 8. Test Coverage
-- Achieve at least 75% Apex test coverage with positive and negative test cases.
+- Achieve at least 90% Apex test coverage with positive and negative test cases.

+---

+## Skills Implemented

+- Apex Triggers and Classes
+- SOQL and SOSL Queries
+- Salesforce Custom Objects and Fields
+- Lookup and Master-Detail Relationships
+- Apex Test Classes and Code Coverage
+- Salesforce Declarative Tools (Validation Rules, Process Builder, Flows)
+- Bulkification and Governor Limits Best Practices
+- Exception Handling and Error Messaging
+- Use of Randomization Logic in Apex
+- Field History Tracking
+- Deployment to Salesforce Developer Org

+---